Question 3: Have I chosen a publisher?

 Click here to read the next post: we’ll answer the question: “What do I expect my publisher to do for my book and me?”

 For a free copy of this e-book and for some extra help on keeping your book on track and making it a success just complete the form below.

-We’ll never SPAM you and we’ll always to provide excellent advice for making your book and your writing career a success.
+We’ll never SPAM you and we’ll always work to provide excellent advice for making your book and your writing career a success.

 Thanks for reading.